 Here’s a more literal translation.
-“Whatever you bind on earth shall have been bound in heaven, and whatever you loose shall have been loosed in heaven” (NASB).
+“Whatever you bind on earth shall have been bound in heaven, and whatever you loose shall have been loosed in heaven” (New American Standard Bible).
 Bible scholars have to debate what Jesus meant.
 To bind usually meant to forbid.
 And to loose usually meant to allow.
 But the point Jesus seems to be making is that Peter, if not all of the disciples who are left behind when he leaves, will be speaking on behalf of heaven, in an effort to unlock heaven’s doors for people.
 This Bible verse is the key verse for Roman Catholics who teach that Peter was the first Pope.

 What do you think Jesus is talking about when he refers to the “Sign of Jonah” (16:4)?
 And do you think he did for his generation what Jonah did for the people of Nineveh: convince the people that God sent him?

 Jesus uses the idea of yeast to describe how hypocrisy affects everything the Pharisees do (16:6-12).
 For those of you who bake with yeast, what would make that a good illustration?

 After the miracle of Jesus feeding 4,000, Jesus and the disciples got into a boat to travel across the lake.
 At some point one of the disciples realizes that no one brought any bread to eat.
 Mark’s version of the story says they all started obsessing about it, apparently wondering what they were going to do when they got hungry.
 “All the disciples could talk about was the fact that no one brought bread” (Mark 8:16).
 What do you think that says about the disciples?